mdonnalley/e-bikes/CODEY.md

 - Show the user the WI title and fields.
 - Title: "WI-<NNNN>: Optimize `ProductController.cls` query performance"
 - Fields: Priority: High; Type: Performance; Component: Apex; File: `force-app/main/default/classes/ProductController.cls`.

+**Recommended Next Steps:**

+- "Would you like me to implement the fix and open a PR?"

 ### Implement the fix in `ProductController.cls`, then create feature branch, commit, push, and open a PR